alfonsomartinezs/pbp-info/docs/rules/world_moves.md

 ## Break an Oath

 When you break an oath, **roll +nothing**.
 On a 10+ choose 2, on a 7-9 choose 1:
-- The Sign of the Oathbreaker does mark your body and soul.
+- The Sign of the Oathbreaker does not mark your body and soul.
 - Food does not turn to sand in your mouth.
 - You are not visited by the Eyeless.